 This gluten free Lower Carb Beef Eggplant Moussaka Casserole has a couple non-traditional elements that make it truly special.

 Greece has been on my bucket list of travel destinations for forever now.
 When I think of Greece, I think of ancient ruins.
 The brilliant blue of the Aegean Sea, contrasted by the pristine white houses.
 And the food, of course the food.

-I admit, my knowledge of Greek food is limited to my experiences at Greek diners and homemade meals at my Greek friend’s house in high school, which were actually quite a bit more authentic than my diner experiences.
-One of my favorites that my mom’s friend would make was always Moussaka (and always Saganaki, because there is nothing better than crispy coated warm melty cheese).
+My knowledge of Greek food is limited to my experiences at Greek diners and homemade meals at my Greek friend’s house in high school, which were actually quite a bit more authentic than my diner experiences.
+One of my favorites that my mom’s friend would make was always Moussaka.